hgup/c-code-formatter/README.md

 A command line utility tool that quickly formats your `C` code for you, (so that you don't have to)

+> [!NOTE]
-> Prerequisite: Your code should be syntatically correct
+> A requirement is that your code should be syntatically correct

 # how it works?